justsomedevnotes/kubernetes-ingress-contour/README.md

 ```

 ## Verify Contour is Running
 The deployment above will create a new heptio-contour namespace with various Kubernetes resources.
-One of which should be a service of type NodePort pointing to Contour pods running an instance of the Envoy container.
-Make sure the pods are running with 2/2 containers in the ready state.
+One of which should be a service of type NodePort pointing to Contour pods running instances of the Contour container and the Envoy container.
+Make sure both containers are in the ready state.
 Given we have a service of type NodePort, you should be able to hit any of the nodes in your cluster to access it.
 Note: Contour does not provide any ingress traffic until an Ingress or IngressRoute is actually deployed.
 ```console
 $ kubectl get pods -n heptio-contour
 NAME                       READY   STATUS    RESTARTS   AGE